dfrishbuter/Carabiner/README.md

 ### Automatic Token Refreshing and Request Retrying

-`Networking` can automatically refresh access tokens and retry failed requests.
+`Carabiner` can automatically refresh access tokens and retry failed requests.

 There are three components of this feature: